University of the Punjab: History

+Pre Partition

-On 1 January 1864, Government College University, Lahore was established.
-The Lieutenant Governor of Punjab Donald Friell McLeod appointed Gottlieb Wilhelm Leitner as principal of Government College University, Lahore.
+On 1 January 1864, Government College, Lahore, (now Government College University, Lahore) was established.
+The Lieutenant Governor of Punjab Donald Friell McLeod appointed Gottlieb Wilhelm Leitner as principal of Government College Lahore (now Government College University, Lahore).
 On 12 March 1868, a resolution was adopted at a public meeting in Lahore to establish University of the Punjab at Lahore.
 On 8 December 1869, Punjab University College was established in Lahore and on 14 October 1882, University of the Punjab was established.

-Prof. Arthur Compton, who discovered Compton effect used to be an appointed lecturer in the university and its affiliated campus Government College University, Lahore, he received the Nobel Prize in 1927.
+Prof. Arthur Compton, who discovered Compton effect used to be an appointed lecturer in the university.
+He received the Nobel Prize in 1927.

+Founding Colleges

+After the resolution of 12 March (1868), in 1869 Punjab University College was established, consisting of Punjab University Law College and Oriental College, which are still the oldest departments and founding constituent colleges of Punjab University.
+Government College University was also made a part of University of the Punjab which was later separated and became an independent university in 2002.

+Post Partition

 The fate of the university after the partition of India in 1947, was deliberated at the Punjab Partition Committee, with representatives from East Punjab advocating for a division of the university.
 The senate of the university voted to split the university, and the matter reached the Partition Council at the centre, but a decision could not be made.
 The government in East Punjab was compelled to establish a new university, which eventually became the Panjab University in Chandigarh.